awsdocs/aws-cdk-guide/doc_source/what-is.md

 --------

-# What Is the AWS Cloud Development Kit?<a name="what-is-CDK"></a>
+# What Is the AWS Cloud Development Kit?<a name="what-is"></a>

-Welcome to the AWS Cloud Development Kit \(AWS CDK\) User Guide\.
+Welcome to the AWS Cloud Development Kit \(AWS CDK\) User's Guide\.

 The AWS CDK is an infrastructure modeling framework that allows you to define your cloud resources using an imperative programming interface\. *The AWS CDK is currently in developer preview\.
 We look forward to community feedback and collaboration*\.

 ## Why Should you use the AWS CDK?<a name="why_use_cdk"></a>

 Perhaps the best reason is shown graphically\.
-Here is the TypeScript code in an AWS CDK project to create a Fargate service \(this is the code we use in the [Creating an Amazon ECS Fargate Service Using the AWS CDK](cdk_ecs_example.md)\):
+Here is the TypeScript code in an AWS CDK project to create a Fargate service \(this is the code we use in the [Creating an Amazon ECS Fargate Service Using the AWS CDK](ecs_example.md)\):

 ```
 export class MyEcsConstructStack extends cdk.Stack {